Fajar Handika

-Fajar Handika (born February 4, 1990) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 2 club Persipal Palu.
+Fajar Handika (born February 4, 1990) is an Indonesian professional footballer who last played as a defensive midfielder for Sada Sumut.

 Club career

 Kalteng Putra

 He was signed for Kalteng Putra to play in Liga 1 in the 2019 season.
 Handika made his league debut on 16 May 2019 in a match against PSIS Semarang at the Moch.
 Soebroto Stadium, Magelang.

 Badak Lampung

 He was signed for Badak Lampung to play in the Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 RANS Cilegon

 In 2021, Fajar Handika signed a contract with Indonesian Liga 2 club RANS Cilegon.

 PSM Makassar

 He was signed for PSM Makasar to play in Liga 1 in the 2021 season.
 Handika made his debut on 18 September 2021 in a match against Persebaya Surabaya at the Si Jalak Harupat Stadium, Soreang.